LinkedIn for legal and accounting professionals

 💡 Attention: these tools must be handled with strategy.
 Automation is no substitute for relevance or personalization.
 The aim is not to spam, but to Save time on repetitive tasks while maintaining a human message.

 You don't have to post every day, but you have to write content regularly to exist in the feed of your prospects.
+This content strategy fits perfectly into a larger approach to natural referencing (SEO) to maximize your online visibility.

 Formats that work: